mlsasrmncr/Git-it-done/README.md

 Then do it for this repo and copy the SSH link to clone.

 ### STEP 5
-To clone the repo, Create a new folder open gitbash and run:
+To clone the repo, fork the repo. and copy the SSH link and Create a new folder right click and open gitbash and run:
-> git clone <link>
+> git clone _link-you-copied_

 Replace the link with the copied link.

 ### STEP 6
-To move to the main folder run:
+To move to the main directory run:
 > cd git-it-done

+Now we are in the main folder where we will run all of our commands

 ### STEP 7
 To create a new branch run:
-> git checkout -b <branch name>
+> git checkout -b _branch-name_
 >
-Replace branch name with your own branch name.
+Replace "branch-name" name with the name that you wat to give to this branch and dont add space between the name.

 ### STEP 8
 To check the status of your file run: